10 Best Contract Management Software for Startups & Small Business (2026)

 Verdict

 PandaDoc is fantastic for sales proposals and simple agreements.
-However, it lacks the legal-specific features (clause libraries, redlining, AI risk analysis) that growing companies eventually need.
-Great for sales, less great for legal ops.
+But it lacks legal-specific features: clause libraries, redlining, AI risk analysis.
+Growing companies eventually need these.
+Great for sales.
+Less great for legal ops.

 Reviews & Recognition